Homemade vanilla extract made with premium vanilla beans and alcohol, shown with split vanilla pods and a glass bottle on a neutral background.

 Avoid:

-Flavored spirits (artificial flavors interfere)
+Flavored spirits (artificial taste interference)

-Everclear or high-proof grain alcohol (too aggressive and harsh)
+Everclear or high-proof grain alcohol (too harsh)

-Wine or beer (far too low in alcohol)
+Wine or beer (too low in alcohol)

 How Much Alcohol to Use Per Vanilla Bean